 Having known, and interviewed the legend on more than a few occasions, here’s simply sharing the many tidbits of trivia about him and his career I have gathered over the years.

 In a career that spanned over 17 years, “Sunny” Gavaskar created many domestic and international cricketing records.

 Also Read: 5 Big Records Broken by Sunil Gavaskar

 There are many more, most that may have been forgotten in the 30+ years since he walked away from the game.
-His 71st birthday seems like a good time to clean the cobwebs.
+The 50th Anniversary of his India debut seems like a good time to clean the cobwebs.

 - In 1987, when Gavaskar announced his retirement, he had amassed a massive 10,122 test runs.
 For context, it could be said that the feat was equal to that of Roger Bannister running the sub 4 minute mile, or a sprinter clocking less than 10 seconds for 100 meters.